 RADIAL PARK Opens Theatrical Drive-In Tonight With PHANTOM OF THE OPERA Featuring Derrick Davis and Ali Ewoldt

-Guests will be able to enjoy the interactive, theatrical show from the safety of their own vehicles or via reserved picnic tables.
+Guests will be able to enjoy the interactive, theatrical show from the safety of their own vehicles or via reserved picnic tables, with a retro boombox for audio, spaced.

 Friends of Halletts Point and Stark Production Group will mark the official opening of Radial Park at Hallets Point Play with Broadway's longest running show, Andrew Lloyd Webber's The Phantom of the Opera tonight, Thursday, October 1, 2020.